San Francisco Bay Area: Arts

-Art
+The Bay Area was a hub of painting's Abstract Expressionism movement.
+It is associated with the works of Clyfford Still, who began teaching at the California School of Fine Arts (now the San Francisco Art Institute) in 1946.
+In 1950, Abstract Expressionist David Park painted Kids on Bikes, which retained many abstract expressionism aspects but with original distinguishing features that would later lead to the Bay Area Figurative Movement.

-The Bay Area was a hub of the Abstract Expressionism movement of painting.
-It is associated with the works of Clyfford Still, who began teaching at the California School of Fine Arts (now the San Francisco Art Institute) in 1946, leaving a lasting influence on the artistic styles of Bay Area painters up to the present day.
-A few years later, Abstract Expressionist painter David Park painted Kids on Bikes in 1950, which retained many aspects of abstract expressionism but with original distinguishing features that would later lead to the Bay Area Figurative Movement.
-While both the Figurative Movement and the Abstract Expressionism movement arose from art schools, Funk art would later rise out of the region's underground and was characterized by informal sharing of technique among groups of friends and art showcases in "cooperative" galleries instead of formal museums.
-Later, the Bay Area art movement would be heavily influenced by the counterculture movement in the 1960s, and art produced during this time reflected the political environment.
+While both the Figurative and Abstract Expressionism movements arose from art schools, Funk art rose out of the region's underground and was characterized by an informal sharing of technique in "cooperative" galleries instead of formal museums.
+The Bay Area art movement would also be heavily influenced by the counterculture movement.

-The San Francisco Renaissance was an era of poetic activity centered on San Francisco and poets such as Gary Snyder, Allen Ginsberg, Lawrence Ferlinghetti, which brought it to prominence as a hub of the American poetry avant-garde in the 1950s.
-The movement, which often included visual and performing arts, was heavily influenced by cross-cultural interests, particularly Buddhism, Taoism, and a general interest in East Asian cultures.
+The San Francisco Renaissance was an era of poetic activity centered in San Francisco and on poets such as Gary Snyder, Allen Ginsberg, Lawrence Ferlinghetti in the 1950s.
+The movement, which often included visual and performing arts, was heavily influenced by cross-cultural interests, particularly Buddhism, Taoism, and general East Asian cultures.

-The Bay Area is presently home to a thriving computer animation industry led by Pixar Animation Studios and Industrial Light & Magic.
-Pixar, based in Emeryville, produced the first fully computer animated feature film, Toy Story, with software it designed in-house and whose computer animation films have since garnered 26 Academy Awards and critical acclaim.
-Industrial Light & Magic, which is based in the Presidio in San Francisco, was created in 1975 to help create visual effects for the Star Wars series has since been involved with creating visual effects for over three hundred Hollywood films.
+The Bay Area is also home to a thriving computer animation industry led by Pixar Animation Studios and Industrial Light & Magic.